kbadk/tplink-smartswitch-webservice/README.md

 I use it in conjunction with [Node-RED](https://nodered.org/) to toggle devices on and off under certain conditions.

-I also use it for plotting power consumption in Grafana ([Grafana dashboard](https://grafana.com/grafana/dashboards/12310)) from the metrics endpoint.
+I also use it for plotting power consumption in Grafana from the metrics endpoint.